Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ### Web application
 Based on Azure AD as a Web application, it uses OAuth2 authorization code flow to authentication, and authorizes resources based on the groups or roles claim in the access token.

-This starter provides a convenient way to quickly access resource servers, resources to be visited should be registered as `ClientRegistration` by `@RegisteredOAuth2AuthorizedClient` annotation to mark the client resource.
-Spring Security will help automatically obtain valid access tokens based on the root refresh token, business methods will use the corresponding access token to request client resources.
+This starter provides a convenient way to quickly access resource servers.
+1. Resource servers should be registered as `ClientRegistration`.
+2. In Controller, `@RegisteredOAuth2AuthorizedClient` can be used to  get `OAuth2AuthorizedClient`.
+   `OAuth2AuthorizedClient` contains accessToken to access related client resource.
 #### On-demand authorization
 By default, the starter will launch the Oauth2 Authorization Code flow for a logging in user.
 During the authorization flow, `azure-spring-boot-starter-active-directory` adds all the configured scopes except **on-demand** ones into authorization code requests to ask for user's authorization consent.
 The authorization flow of `on-demand` resources will be launched at the first time the user wants to access them.